Web Design Trends 2019 - According to 40 Experts!

 Making things easier for the user is of utmost important to web designers.
 There are multiple points of focus when it comes to delighting the user.

 Speed, simplicity, and security are three main factors that will affect UX.
 Designers are working on page loading speed to increase happy prospects and having them convert.
-There’s a special focus on speed to be able to rank on Google as well.
+There’s a special focus on speed to be able to rank on Google as well - both for desktop and mobile website design.

 Everyone's impatient these days, and given the number of websites out there where users can find information, it’s essential for a website to keep up with the speed of the changing times to stay competitive.